ishovkun/ishovkun.github.io/content/pages/about.md

 My name is Igor Shovkun, I am a PhD student in the Department of Petroleum and Geosystems Engineering at the Unirsity of Texas at Austin.
-I received my BSc and MSc in Applied Physics and Mathematics in Russia from the best technical university MIPT (no offence, MSU).
+I received my BSc and MSc in Applied Physics and Mathematics in Russia from the best technical university, MIPT (no offence, MSU).

 During my career in research I have been involved in experimental and simulation projects in the area of Petroleum Engineering mainly concerning fluid flow, geomechanical, and thermal processes.
 Please refer to my current [Resume](pages/resume.html) for more details concerning my background.